iuctil/tla/content/bplp/bp/ict.md

 * Twitter has been widely used by the relief community in a number of disasters to coordinate response.
 Unlike text messages, users can follow tweeters; ’cards‘ can be included with links to photos, videos and other media; and hashtags help quickly receive or find tweets on a specific topic

+* The Twitter live, real-time public platform was used by nongovernmental organizations (NGOs), the public, government agencies and the media to share and exchange information.

 * The Facebook Crisis Response app allows users to mark themselves as safe, reassuring friends and family, provide or seek help, donate money, and receive information.

-* Facebook: Apart from improving rescue and relief operations, people can also use social networking sites to **send donations**.
+* Facebook:people can also use social networking sites to **send donations**.

 ## Mobile Apps

-* Life360 (provides family location safety, assistance and emerency response)
 * FEMA App (help people prepare before / during / after disasters)
 * Harbor (gamify the emergency preparedness)
 * First Aid: American Red Cross (what to do in case of medical emergency, find nearest hospital)